vicramon/ember-tutorial/chapters/introduction.md

 I am sure that there are people who disagree with me on this, and that's fine.

+## Testing

+While I am an ardent believer in TDD and don't ship code without tests, I'm not going to do testing in this tutorial for a couple of reasons.

+First, there's a lot to learn here as is, and throwing testing into the mix would make this tutorial just that much more complicated.

+Second, you can write integration tests for Ember with Cucumber, and often times this is better than using Ember's built in testing helpers because you can test persistence.
+Additionally, Cucumber is extremely readable and pleasant to work in.
+However, we still need unit tests.
+I recommend looking at [Ember Qunit](https://github.com/rpflorence/ember-qunit) for that.
+There's also an [Ember guide on testing](http://emberjs.com/guides/testing/) that I recommend you read after this tutorial.

+If there's a lot of demand for help with testing then I can write another section on how to do it, just let me know.

 ## Questions & Mistakes

 If you have a question or find a mistake then please email me at